AWARDS AND RECOGNITION

 The annual Competition is announced in late Fall semester, and prospective applicants are asked to submit a statement of intent to participate, which is reviewed by an Evaluation Committee comprised of students, faculty, and staff.
 If accepted, applicants are asked to use the months of Spring semester to develop their proposed project as fully as possible and to offer a presentation to the Committee on the project's results.
 The winner(s) of the Competition are announced in early Summer.

-The Prize is administered by the Office of the Vice Chancellor for Student Affairs, and the annual Prize coordination process is supported by SLDVS and the Department of Campus Recreation.
+The Prize is administered by the Office of the Vice Chancellor for Student Affairs, and the annual Prize coordination process is supported by SLDVS and UIC Campus Recreation.